bretkoppel/bretkoppel.github.com/_posts/2013-08-21-project-euler-problem-1.md

 (reduce + (take 333 threes-plus-fives))
 {% endhighlight %}

 This looks and feels ghoulish so I'm going to assume it's nowhere near idiomatic(the names alone are far too long given the Clojure I've seen).
 However, it benchmarks a heck of a lot better.
 Speaking of which, I had no idea how to benchmark Clojure, but some quick [DDG][2]ing yielded the [Criterium][3] library which was easy to get up and running even for a total novice.
-Assuming you have Leiningen but haven't set up any global plugins yet, you can just:
+Assuming you have [Leiningen][4] but haven't set up any global plugins yet, you can just:

 {% highlight bash %}
 echo {:user {:plugins [[criterium "0.4.1"]]}} > ~/.lein/profiles.clj